 What will happen during Orientation?

-At Freshman Orientation, faculty, academic advisors, professional staff and student Orientation Assistants are excited to meet and guide you and your group throughout the program.
+At Freshman Orientation, faculty, academic advisors, professional staff and student Orientation Leaders are excited to meet and guide you and your group throughout the program.
 During this time, you will:

 • attend a number of information sessions covering academic requirements, the academic and social environment on campus, and what it takes to be successful at UAlbany, both academically and personally